helio-frota/ecstasy-of-gold/README.md

 # ecstasy-of-gold

-A C version of [a game I made years ago](https://github.com/helio-frota/g-o-l-d).
+A C version of [a game I did years ago](https://github.com/helio-frota/g-o-l-d).

 Game idea inspired by a scene from the movie "The Good The Bad The Ugly":